-The attractiveness of this shopping method is understandable.
-It minimizes human contact, making it a socially-distanced option.
-It’s convenient since groceries get delivered straight to your door.
-Finally, there are many options to choose from, from delivery services offered by stores to Amazon Fresh to subscription services.
+The attractiveness of this shopping method is understandable; it minimizes human contact and is convenient since groceries can be delivered straight to your door.
+Additionally, there are many options from which to choose – from delivery services offered by grocery stores directly to Amazon Fresh to subscription services and more.

-Another service that’s been gaining momentum is curbside pickup.
+Another service that’s gained momentum is curbside pickup.
 While you still have to drive to the store to pick up your groceries, you don’t need to walk inside, which minimizes contact.
 Not to mention, it’s a good way to save on delivery fees.

-“Curbside pickup and delivery have become increasingly popular, and it is the solution we’ve chosen every week for the last few months,” says financial coach Jonathan Hess, discussing how his family has handled grocery shopping amid COVID-19.
+“Curbside pickup and delivery have become increasingly popular, and it is the solution we’ve chosen every week for the last few months,” says financial coach Jonathan Hess, discussing how his family has handled grocery shopping during the pandemic.
 “We don’t have to worry about being in contact with anyone who might unknowingly have contracted the virus, and we’re able to save some time traveling and walking through the aisles that can be better spent elsewhere.”

-For many consumers who are used to eating out and avoiding cooking, delivery has become an answer.
-A Bankrate survey conducted in April 2020 found 28% of respondents had prepared food delivered.
+For many consumers who are used to eating out and avoiding cooking, delivery and carry-out from restaurants has become the answer.

 Meal kit subscriptions

-During the first months of the pandemic, the popularity of meal kit delivery services dramatically increased.
-This is expected to continue long after coronavirus-induced social distancing subsides.
+During the first months of the pandemic, the popularity of meal kit delivery services dramatically increased – and this is expected to continue even after the pandemic ends.
 Grand View Research speculates that this industry will grow to $19.9 billion by 2027.

 How to save on grocery purchases

-The same survey by Bankrate found 46% of in-person grocery shoppers paid with a credit card, 39% paid with a debit card and 15% with cash.
+A 2020 Bankrate survey found 46% of in-person grocery shoppers paid with a credit card, 39% paid with a debit card and 15% with cash.
 This indicates that consumers may be struggling with covering grocery purchases.